pragyasingh-29/Elite-Stay/README.md

 ## Description

-This is a website for a particular hotel where the user could book the room , look for the rooms available.
-Cancel booking functionality and billing has also been implemented.The tech stack used has been mentioned above.
+This website is designed for a hotel where users can book rooms and check room availability.
+It also includes functionalities for canceling bookings and managing billing.
+The tech stack used for this project includes Bootstrap, PHP, Mysql and other technologies mentioned earlier.

 ## Sample Images of the Interface